 Connect a domain

-After deploying your site and making the necessary changes, the time has come to connect your domain.
+After deploying your site and making the necessary changes, it's time to connect your domain.

-We tried to simplify the process as much as possible and break it down to adding a single DNS entry and clicking a button.
+We have simplified the process as much as possible, breaking it down to adding a single DNS entry and clicking a button.

 Add a domain